Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Remember - a pessimist is an optimist with experience.

 The views here are entirely our own and are not endorsed in any way by the Open University.
 What is written on these pages is our own experiences and is not intended to replace in any way the documentation supplied with any of the Open University software.
-Several Tips have been used with the permission of others and they are identified in the text.
+Always Backup before installing any Software and on a regular basis.
+Do a proper cost Benefit and Risk Analysis taking into account your circumstances and knowledge base before making any changes.
+Past performance is no indication of the future returns.